 However, in October 2018, NHS Greater Glasgow and Clyde confirmed that their estimated spend was not solely on homeopathic medicines, but on the entire running cost of the Glasgow Centre for Integrative Care (formerly the Glasgow Homeopathic Hospital), meaning the cost of homeopathy to NHS Scotland is likely much smaller than the figure quoted.

 There are 7 local health bodies in Wales.
 Of the 7, Abertawe Bro Morgannwg, Cwm Taf, Hywel Dda and Powys all confirmed they did not fund homeopathy, and had not done so since 2009.
 Two health boards did confirm some spending on homeopathy, which has subsequently ended:

 There are 5 local health boards in Northern Ireland, all of which confirmed that they do not fund homeopathy.

-Assuming a reasonable benchmark of the total London figures, the full estimated NHS spend for homeopathy in 2013/14 is:
+Assuming a reasonable benchmark of the total London figures, the full estimated NHS spend for homeopathy:

 *cost as reported by the Bristol Homeopathic Hospital, incorporating all South West spending

 Changes to homeopathy spending since our campaign began

 Skeptics around the country have been campaigning against the funding of homeopathy on the UK for a great number of years, and we have been happy to add our voice and our own efforts to the cause.
 Since calculating our figures for the 2013/14 spending, there have been a number of developments which effect the overall homeopathy spend in the UK: